SAIL-Virginia-Tech-CS/sail-virginia-tech-cs.github.io/_pages/home.md

 </p>

 <p style="margin-bottom: 20px;line-height: 1.55;">
-    Before joining Virginia Tech, I was a postdoctoral researcher in the <a href="https://nlp.stanford.edu/people/" target="_blank" style="text-decoration: none;">Stanford NLP Group</a> at <a href="https://www.cs.stanford.edu/about" target="_blank" style="text-decoration: none;">Stanford Computer Science</a>, working with <a href="https://web.stanford.edu/~jurafsky/" target="_blank" style="text-decoration: none;">Dan Jurafsky</a>.
+    Before joining Virginia Tech in 2021, I was a postdoctoral researcher in the <a href="https://nlp.stanford.edu/people/" target="_blank" style="text-decoration: none;">Stanford NLP Group</a> at <a href="https://www.cs.stanford.edu/about" target="_blank" style="text-decoration: none;">Stanford Computer Science</a>, working with <a href="https://web.stanford.edu/~jurafsky/" target="_blank" style="text-decoration: none;">Dan Jurafsky</a>.
 I hold a PhD from the School of Information & Computer Science at the University of California, Irvine, and a bachelor’s in Political Science from <a href="https://www.college.columbia.edu/" target="_blank" style="text-decoration: none;">Columbia University</a>.
 My industry background includes experiences in tech and management consulting, having worked Meta and PricewaterhouseCoopers.
 </p>

 <p style="margin-bottom: 20px;line-height: 1.5;">